Kentucky Route 80: Jackson Purchase region

 From Columbus, the road passes through Hickman, Carlisle, and Graves counties to Mayfield.
 Before 2003, the road passed through Mayfield and into Marshall County before converging with US 68 in Aurora.
 The two-lane segment of former KY 80 from Mayfield to Aurora now has two separate designations.
 From Mayfield to Brewers in Marshall County, the road retains its former co-designation as KY 58.
 The segment from Brewers to Aurora is now designated as KY 402.

 From Mayfield, KY 80 travels along a new four-lane corridor into Calloway County and on to Murray.
 The route continues through eastern Calloway County and into Marshall County before converging with US 68 near the eastern terminus of KY 402 in Aurora.

-Lake Barkley and Kentucky Lake to Somerset
+Concurrency with U.S. 68

-From Aurora, it follows US 68 through Trigg, Christian, Todd, and Logan counties to Bowling Green (Warren County).
+From Aurora, it follows US 68 through Trigg County, and dissects the Land Between the Lakes National Recreation Area.
+The two routes then makes its way through Christian, Todd, and Logan counties to Bowling Green (Warren County).